-Government car auctions are generally stocked with cars that were used by the local authorities, or that were repossessed as part of government business recently.
+Government car auction are generally stocked with cars that were used by the local authorities, or that were repossessed as part of government business recently.
 This can be everything from the old police car they finally retired, or the mayor’s salvage car from the fender bender outside the courthouse a few months ago.
-Depending on where you live, there could be quite a lot of cars available at these dealer auctions, and since the government is usually more concerned with getting rid of the cars, it’s easy to find fantastic prices.
-Here’s what you need to know to be a smart buyer at these auctions.
+Depending on where you live, there could be quite a lot of cars available at these dealer government vehicle auctions, and since the government is usually more concerned with getting rid of the cars, it’s easy to find fantastic prices.
+Here’s what you need to know to be a smart buyer at these auctions of used govt vehicles for sale.

 DO: Bring a mechanic